Emanuel, Prince of Solre, 7th Duke of Croÿ

+Biography

 The only son of Philippe-Alexandre-Emmanuel de Croy, he was born a prince of the Holy Roman Empire.

 After the attempted assassination of King Louis XV by Robert-François Damiens, he was sent to Artois, to investigate and reconstruct the route of the assassin.
 He was raised to the rank of Marshal of France on 13 June 1783 and he died in Paris on 30 March 1784 at the age of sixty-six.